entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 85. Anterior and posterior median dorsal plates alternately overlapping each other: absent (0); present (1).
 > Luo *et al*.
 (2025), Character 85.

+> Xue: This character is parsimony-uninformative and present only in in *Huizeleois*.
 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is 0.
 > - The coding of *Luquanolepis-like* is .